Lismore: 02 6621 2481

 Pets as Property: How the Law Views Pet Custody

-Under New South Wales law, pets can be considered assets during divorce proceedings, similar to cars or furniture.
-The Family Law Act doesn’t have specific provisions regarding pets, so there is no blanket approach in property settlements.
-While pets hold sentimental value, they are not typically assessed for their monetary worth unless they serve a business purpose, such as breeding or racing.
-In such cases, pets could be treated more like business assets due to their income generating potential.
+Under New South Wales law, pets can count as assets during divorce proceedings, similar to cars or furniture.
+The Family Law Act doesn’t have specific provisions regarding pets.
+Therefore, there is no blanket approach in property settlements.

 Pets in Family Court